 There has never been a popular entertainment that has not been attacked on moral (but shaky) grounds.
 Popular being the key word since the content is only secondary and moral guardians usually skim over it until they see something “problematic” enough to create the desired controversy out of thin air.
-There have probably been moral panics about what people read, listened, saw, or played since someone painted on the walls of his cave a bunch of stick figures engaged in something problematic or violent, but the 19th century was a defining moment.
+While there have probably been moral panics about what people read, listened, saw, or played since someone painted on the walls of his cave a bunch of stick figures engaged in something problematic or violent, the 19th century was a defining moment.
 Literacy rates went up and, for the first time, masses of people could -and wanted- to read, and usually not what the intellectual elite wanted them to read.
-So, the penny dreadfuls and the dime novels appeared (and the chapbook before them); cheap books of adventure, romance, pirates, proto-science fiction, fantasy, detectives, criminals, with a lot of fighting and unapologetic masculinity.
+So, the penny dreadfuls and the dime novels appeared (and the chapbook before them); cheap books of adventure, romance, pirates, proto-science fiction, fantasy, detectives, criminals, with a lot of fighting and unapologetic or cliché masculinity.
 Many were sold by the hundreds of thousand and were the bestsellers of that time, but they were also the predecessors of most of what we now would describe as popular culture.

-The moral guardians, concerned religious authorities, some progressive reformers, and many intellectuals (a subset of the later group) were outraged.
+Moral guardians, concerned religious authorities, some progressive reformers, and many intellectuals (a subset of the later group) were outraged.
 Kids reading about detectives, bandits, and pirates; and look at all that violence and unladylike behavior!
 But as with most moral panics, the whole thing was forgotten quickly, and now their arguments seem silly, probably like in twenty years the controversies about video games teaching misogyny and violence will also look silly and ridiculous.

 On 20 May, 1981, in the House of Commons (UK), Mr. George Foulkes (Labour MP, currently still a politician) warned the honorable members of the parliament against a dangerous new threat to the young.
 It was a product so dangerous that it had addicted many young people.
 Some of them became “so addicted […] that they resort to theft, blackmail and vice to obtain money to satisfy their addiction.”
 Was he talking about heroin, crack, or a new mysterious drug?
 No, he was talking about Space Invaders.